emsesp/EMS-ESP32/README.md

 - Select your ESP8266 from Tools->Boards and the correct port with Tools->Port
 - From the Library Manager install the needed libraries from platformio.ini
 - Put all the files in a single sketch folder
-- cross your fingers and hit CTRL-R to compile...
+- cross your fingers and hit CTRL-R to compile

 ## Using the Pre-built Firmware